JevenDev/toucanLib/docs/wiki/Home.md

 # ToucanLib Wiki

-ToucanLib is a small shared utility library for JVN Minecraft mods.
+ToucanLib is a small shared utility library for jvn's (that's me :D) Minecraft mods.
 It is currently organized as an Architectury multi-project build with shared common code plus Fabric and NeoForge platform modules.

 ## Current targets